Dada-Tech/wildfire-analytics-dashboard/readme.md

 * Create a dbt account for Cloud use
 * Connect to your repo
 * Automate via Job creation or CI/CD

+## 6. Deployment
+* Deploy the pipelines in Mage to Google Cloud Runner using Terraform [as shown in this guide](https://docs.mage.ai/production/deploying-to-cloud/gcp/setup).